 - What the Hell, Hero?: Aang goes ballistic upon discovering that both tribes were hiding food all along.

 - The World's Expert on Getting Killed: Downplayed.
 The skilled earthbending guide is the first to get attacked and injured by the Canyon Crawlers.
-In fairness, he wasn't paying attention, they came at him from behind in a dust cloud, and they should have never shown up if the tribes had followed his orders to eat or dispose of all their food.
+In fairness, he wasn't paying attention, they came at him from behind in a dust cloud, and they would have never shown up in the first place if the tribes had followed his orders to eat or dispose of all their food.